SchriderLab/posSelVsBgs/README.md

 # Overview
 This repository contains the code for my investigation of the separability of models of background selection and genetic hitchhiking in simulations designed to model these processes in humans and *Drosophila* based on these genomes' gene annotations, recombination maps, esimated distributions of fitness effects (DFEs), etc (manuscript to appear on bioRxiv shortly).
+The goal is to create a more accurate model of how BGS behaves in actual genomes than has been done previously.

 This repo is not a cohesive software package, but rather a set of pipelines for conducting coalescent and forward simulations of hitchhiking and background selection, calculating population genetic summary statistics from these simulations, using classifiers to discriminate between the two models, and plotting summaries and results.

 The code in this repo was used to run and process data from large numbers of simulations on the high-performance computing resources here at UNC.
 It assumes that it is being run on a Linux system using the SLURM scheduler and that has a partition called 'general'--otherwise the code will have to be edited accordingly (i.e. `runCmdAsJob.py` and `runCmdAsJobArray.py` and all calls to them).
 Also note that the full set of simulations created by running this code is fairly large, so you may with to alter the output path (which is simply set to `simData` in the `bash` and `python` scripts in this repo) to one on a volume with a fair amount of free space (at least 100 GB).
 I am viewing this repo primarily as a way to share methodological details for my manuscript that others may be interested in borrowing for their own analyses.
 However, if you are interesting in reproducing my analyses and encounter any issues when getting the pipelines here to run properly on your system please don't hesitate to contact me.